 fishing for catfish

-Three-Way Rigs, known for their versatility, are a go-to setup for catfish anglers dealing with heavy currents and large reservoirs.
+Three-way rigs, known for their versatility, are a go-to setup for catfish anglers dealing with heavy currents and large reservoirs.
 Whether you’re targeting blue, flathead, or channel catfish, this rig excels in tough conditions.
 It consists of a dropline anchored by a bell sinker, which helps keep your bait stable in moving water, ensuring it remains in the strike zone.

-Perfect for slipdrifting on big rivers, Three-Way Rigs offer controlled bait presentation.
+PerfThree-Way Rigs offer controlled bait presentation and perfect ship drifting on big rivers.
 This means you can adjust the weight of your sinker based on the water conditions to maintain the desired bait depth, making it easier to attract your target catfish species.

 Paternoster Rigs